 The new wealth tax calculates the tax rate based on the actual proportion of your wealth that is in savings or investments instead of having the government make that determination for you.
 The old method used arbitrary allocation of wealth.

-Under the new and old methods, a "fictitious return" is calculated on your savings and investments.
-As of now, the fictitious return for savings is 0.01% and for investments is 5.53%.
+Under the new and old methods, a fictitious return" is calculated on your savings and investments.
+As of now, the fictitious return for savings is 0.92% and for investments is 6.17%.
 While for debt, it is 2.46%.
-It's worth noting that these numbers are still being determined, are slightly different from the old method, and may change and be updated before February 28th.
-Additionally, the new method also considers a return on debt, which was not needed for the old calculations.

 Lets look at an example of how the new wealth tax works in the Netherlands.
 Let's say someone has €100,000 in cash, €40,000 in crypto investments and €10,000 in student loan debt.